Jman-Github/Universal-ReVanced-Manager/README.md

 - 🧭 **Organize Bundles**: "Organize" button to manually reorder bundles; exports and imports keep the custom order

 ### 📦 App Patching Flow
+- ⚒️ **LisoUseInAIKyrios Patch Support**: Supports the [LisoUseInAIKyrios](https://github.com/LisoUseInAIKyrios/revanced-patches) patch bundle without needing computer, or another app
 - 🧠 **Downloaded App Source**: Added a "Downloaded apps" source in the select source screen when patching.
 If the manager has cached an APK from a downloader plugin, you can pick it directly from there.
 This option only appears when that app is available
+- 🧩 **Split APK Support**: `.apkm`, `.apks`, and `.xapk` file formats are automatically converted to the `.apk` format when patching.
+No need for outside tools
 - 🧹 **Advanced Native Library Stripping**: Optional advanced setting to strip unused native libraries (unsupported ABIs) from patched APKs during patching, helping reduce size
 - 💾 **Export = Auto-Save**: When you export a patched app to storage from the patching screen, the manager will now also automatically save that patched app under the "Apps" tab.
 Before, this only happened if you installed the patched app directly from that screen
 - 📲 **Installer Management**: A full installer management system with installer metadata, and configurable primary and fallback that applies everywhere across the app